 Nashville Personal Injury FAQ

 Will I have to go to court for a personal injury claim?

-You will still be able to file your personal injury claim against the at-fault party, but your percentage of culpability will be deducted from your final award.
+You will still be able to file your personal injury claim against the at-fault party, but your percentage of the blame will be deducted from your final award.
 For example, if you are found to be 20 percent at fault and had been awarded $200,000, you should expect to have 20 percent deducted from your award, and your case will be closed at $160,000.

-How much is my Nashville claim worth?
+How much is my Nashville injury claim worth?

-It really depends on the damages that you have endured as a result of your injuries.
-You will, of course, be able to recover your medical expenses, lost wages, property damages, and the loss of your earning potential; in addition, you’ll also be entitled to compensation for your pain and suffering, loss of enjoyment of life, emotional distress, loss of consortium, and a number of other losses.
+It really depends on the damages you have endured as a result of your injuries.
+You will, of course, be able to recover your medical expenses, lost wages, property damage, and the loss of your earning potential; in addition, you’ll also be entitled to compensation for your pain and suffering, loss of enjoyment of life, emotional distress, loss of consortium, and a number of other losses.

 Reach Out to a Nashville Personal Injury Lawyer

 To further discuss the details of your case with an experienced Nashville personal injury lawyer at Raybin & Weissman, P.C., you can schedule your free case evaluation today by giving our office a call at 615-256-6666 or completing the online contact form at the bottom of this page.